 Dr. Gilbert Tweedie was born in Dumffrieshire, Scotland on the 12th of January 1828.
 He was the eldest of 5 children born to George Tweedie and the former Janet Graham.
 His siblings were; George, Jean, James and Janet.

-Dr. Tweedie began studies at the University of Edinburgh, with the intention of training to become a medical missionary, but he emigrated to Canada in 1849 before he completed his studies.
+Dr. Tweedie began studies at the University of Edinburgh, with the intention of training to become a medical missionary, but he immigrated to Canada in 1849 before he completed his studies.
 He entered Knox College in Toronto and was ordained as a United Presbyterian Minister in 1853.
 He became the minister of a church in Manilla, Ontario (Victoria County).
 He resigned in 1855 to branch out to the New Canada Presbyterian Church in Lindsay, Ontario, but a throat affliction forced him to give up his ministry.
 Dr. Tweedie enrolled at The University of Toronto Faculty of Medicine

 He married Minerva Ann Martin in 1856.
 She was born on the 29th of October, 1834 in Thorne Corners, Ontario.
-Her parents Sanford Martin and the former Fatama Ellsworth, were farmers.
-Her siblings were; Hiram, Caleb, Philip, Sarah, Warner, Albert, Eliza and George.
+She was the 4th of 10 children born to Sanford Martin and the former Fatama Ellsworth.
+Her parents were farmers and her siblings were; Maitland E. Martin, Hiram Bateman Martin, Caleb Ellsworth Martin, Philip Sanford Martin, Sarepta T. Martin, Warner Coleman Martin, Albert F. Martin, Amasa Martin (who died in childhood), Eliza F. Martin and George Frederick Martin.

 Dr. Tweedie graduated M.D. from Victoria College in 1860.
 Dr. Tweedie and his family were listed on the 1861 census in Toronto.
 He obtained a provincial licence to practice in 1862.
 According to the 1882 Ontario Medical Register, Dr. Tweedie joined the College of Physicians and Surgeons on the 15th of June, 1866.